Newborn support

 How do I latch my baby?

-Hold your baby close, tummy to tummy, with their head and body in a straight line.
-Their nose should be level with your nipple.
+Hold baby close, tummy to tummy, with their nose level with your nipple.

-Wait for a wide open mouth, then bring baby to the breast (chin first), supporting their back.
+Wait for a wide-open mouth, then bring baby to the breast (chin first).

-Their chin should press into the breast, nose lightly touching, lips flanged out.
+A good latch means baby’s chin is tucked into the breast, nose is free, and lips are flanged out.

 Does baby need anything other than Breastmilk?

-For healthy, full-term babies, breastmilk is all they need for around the first six months.
+For healthy, full-term babies, milk is all they need for about the first 6 months.

-• Can grasp food and bring it to their mouth
+• Can pick up food and bring it to their mouth

-Starting solids earlier does not improve sleep or increase overall calorie intake.
+Starting solids earlier doesn’t help babies sleep longer or increase overall calorie intake.